Uberspace/lab/source/guide_hedgedoc.rst

 =============

 | In order to run ``bin/manage_users`` the script needs to know the database credentials.
-| Edit the ``config.json`` file with the following lines and adapt your database credentials.
+| Edit the ``~/hedgedoc/config.json`` file with the following lines and adapt your database credentials, domain and uploads path.
 | You can delete everything else as we only run the app in production mode.

 .. code-block:: json
-  :emphasize-lines: 4-6
+  :emphasize-lines: 4-6, 11-12

   {
     "production": {